Sugar Ray Robinson vs. Jake LaMotta: Legacy

-Following the fight, Robinson would go on to fight fourteen more middleweight championship fights, winning the title a record five times over the course of the decade.
+Following the fight, Robinson would go on to fourteen more middleweight championship fights, winning the title a record five times over the course of the decade.
 He also fought unsuccessfully against Joey Maxim for the world light heavyweight title.
 He would continue to fight until well past his prime, retiring in 1965.
 After losing the title, LaMotta made an attempt to move up to light heavyweight but never fought for another world title, and retired in 1954.
 Both fighters were inaugural inductees of the International Boxing Hall of Fame.

 Sugar Ray Robinson and Jake LaMotta's rivalry is regarded as one of the greatest in boxing history.
 Bleacher Report and The Fight City both ranked their fights as the second greatest boxing rivalry of all time (behind Joe Frazier and Muhammad Ali).

 The fights between the two men are an important plot point of Martin Scorsese's 1980 biographical sports film Raging Bull.
 The film starred Robert De Niro as LaMotta, and actor Johnny Barnes played Robinson.
-The film was critically acclaimed, being nominated for eight Oscar’s at the 53rd Academy Awards, winning two (including Best Actor awarded to De Niro for his portrayal of LaMotta) and is now regarded as one of the greatest films of all time.
+The film was critically acclaimed, being nominated for eight Oscar's at the 53rd Academy Awards, winning two (including Best Actor awarded to De Niro for his portrayal of LaMotta) and is now regarded as one of the greatest films of all time.